ua-community/.github/profile/README.md

     <strong>Tiles App</strong>: A private AI assistant with offline, user-owned memory.
   </li>
   <li>
-    <strong>Tilekit SDK</strong>: A Modelfile-based Rust SDK that powers model deployment and execution across
+    <strong>Tilekit SDK</strong>: The SDK is a Modelfile based Rust library that contains all of our model deployment tech.
+It's the engine that powers everything else in Tiles.
-    the Tiles ecosystem.

   </li>
 </ul>